 As part of the same policy overhaul, Google will also begin to delete files attached to inactive accounts, as well as those that have exceeded their storage limit.

 If a particular Google application hasn’t been used by the individual for upwards of 24 months, Google says it may delete files associated with that product.
-Similarly, if an account has breached its storage limit for two years running, the company may delete content from Gmail, Drive and Photos.
+Similarly, if an account has breached its storage limit for two years running, the company may delete content from Gmail (opens in new tab), Drive (opens in new tab) and Photos (opens in new tab).

 However, Google has stressed that users will be notified a number of times and given “ample opportunity” to take action before any files are deleted.